About Craniosynostosis (Synostosis)

 The goals of treatment for this condition are to achieve adequate intracranial volume, minimize long-term cognitive impairment, and achieve normal cranial shape.
 The specific treatment options and their mechanisms are as follows:

-- Surgical procedures: Surgery is the primary for of treatment for craniosynostosis.
-The surgical protocol involves a staged approach, which includes suture release, cranial decompression, reshaping of the region, reconstruction, and jaw surgery.
-These procedures aim to release fused sutures, correct cranial changes, and restore normal cranial shape.
+• Surgical procedures: Surgery is the primary form of treatment for craniosynostosis.
+The surgical protocol may involve a staged approach, which includes suture release, cranial decompression, reshaping of the region and reconstruction.

 It's important to note that medication types are not typically used as primary treatments for Craniosynostosis.
 Remember to consult with a healthcare professional for personalized treatment recommendations.